xenondevs/Docs/docs/nova/addon/blocks/registering-materials.md

 The registration is pretty similar to the [item registration](../items/registering-materials.md).
-Create the [block assets](../asset-packs/creating-blocks.md) and create a `Blocks` singleton object that contains all `BlockNovaMaterial` of your addon.
+Create the [block assets](../asset-packs/creating-blocks.md) and create a `Blocks` singleton object that contains all `BlockNovaMaterials` of your addon.
 All materials need to be registered when `Addon#init` is called, materials registered later won't work properly.
 Similar to the `Items` singleton object, your singleton object might then look like this: